JamesNK/BookOfDotNetOSS/strong-naming.md

 </configuration>
 ```

-When .NET developers complain about strong-naming what they are usually complaining about is stict assembly loading.
-Fortunatly .NET Core relaxes this restriction and removes the main downside of strong-naming.
+When .NET developers complain about strong-naming what they are usually complaining about is strict assembly loading.
+Fortunately .NET Core relaxes this restriction and removes the main downside of strong-naming.

 The benefits of strong naming are it provides a guarantee of identity (provided you choose to keep the private key secret), it allows the assembly to be stored in the Global Assembly Cache (GAC), it allows the assembly to be used by plug-in architectures that require strong naming, and it can be referenced by other strong named assemblies.